How did I get this way?

 • Getting in and out of the car

 Amazingly, the body will continue to function even when the spine is misaligned.
 But it will not function as well as possible and a variety of health problems can arise.
 Since we are all vulnerable to accidents and stresses that may cause the spine to misalign, it is important to be well educated about spinal care and how to regain healthy balance.
 A misaligned spine is extremely susceptible to further injury.
 Periodic check-ups help avoid a relapse.

 Who me, stressed?

 Almost anything can add stress to our spinal column.
 Road traffic accidents, a serious fall, degenerative diseases, and even just living with gravity can alter our spinal alignment.
 With so many options available today it’s tough to know where to turn for corrective and preventive care.
-That’s where NUCCA care comes in.
+That’s where Upper Cervical care comes in.
 In order to fully recover and stabilise, you must maintain your correction.
 To achieve this goal, here are some basic guidelines to follow during your initial days of healing.
 Following these guidelines can assist greatly in maintaining your correction.

 • Avoid strenuous activities and sports

 • Refrain from other procedures on your head and neck until your initial correction has stabilised.